 Tar contains 75 to 95% bitumen elements and an excessive percentage of carbon.

-Typically, tar properties depend on the type of raw material used for manufacture, the method of distillation and the proportion of residual material involved.
+Typically, its properties depend on the type of raw material used for manufacture, the method of distillation, and the proportion of residual material involved.

 It is a byproduct of manufacturing bituminous coke and is soluble in carbon disulfide.

 Uses of Tar:

 - Tar is used to make roofs and roads.

 - It is used to make bituminous paint and water-proofing compounds.